dwd/Metre/FILTERS.md

 Filters may have global configuration, within a `<filters/>` inside the `<globals/>` section, and must have per-domain configuration within the domain's `<filter-in/>` section.
-Ordering is signficiant here, since filters are applied in order.
+Ordering is significant here, since filters are applied in order.

 Filters may DROP, or PASS - and if they pass a stanza may have changed it.

 Existing Filters
 ========

-The only existing filter is the disco-cache filter.
+The only existing (working) filter is the disco-cache filter.
 It is a non-mutating filter which intercepts and caches disco responses from clients (which themselves do not change) and intercepts and responds to those disco requests to nodes it has cached.